Kalcode/neural-net/DETAILS.md

-# Neural Network Implementation for XOR Problem
+# Neural Network Implementation for XOR and AND Problems

-This document provides a detailed breakdown of the neural network implementation used to solve the XOR problem.
+This document provides a detailed breakdown of the neural network implementation used to solve both the XOR and AND problems.

 ## Overview

 The implementation consists of a `NeuralNetwork` class that creates a feedforward neural network with one hidden layer.
-The network is trained to learn the XOR function using backpropagation.
+The network is trained to learn either the XOR or AND function using backpropagation.

+## Project Structure

+- `src/NeuralNetwork.ts`: Contains the `NeuralNetwork` class implementation.
+- `examples/xor/index.ts`: Example of training and testing the network on the XOR problem.
+- `examples/and/index.ts`: Example of training and testing the network on the AND problem.

 ## Network Architecture

 - Input layer: 2 nodes
+- Hidden layer:
-- Hidden layer: 4 nodes
+  - 4 nodes for XOR
+  - 3 nodes for AND
 - Output layer: 1 node

 ## Key Components